 11. Ely Mountain Conservation Area, Thetford, VT

 Located at the northern edge of Thetford’s largest unfragmented forest area, Ely Mountain is UVLT’s newest conservation ownership.
 Acquired through a gift of Jock and Deecie Denison and supported by contributions from 90 local families and businesses and the Thetford Conservation Commission, this property is open to the public for hiking, snowshoeing and skiing.
 You will find huge old trees, rock outcroppings, glacial boulders, seeps and streams.
-Click for more information.
+Click for map and more information.

 12. Farnum Hill, Lebanon, NH